juseljuk/IBM-DBA-VA-BAW-RPA/1-Basics/README.md

 - Setup the **_Watson Assistant_** service
 - Import basic Watson Assistant skill
 - Test your chatbot
-- Build a web based chat interface for your chatbot (Optional)
+- Enable a web based chat interface for your chatbot (Optional)

 ## Introduction to Watson Assistant
 IBM **_Watson Assistant_** allows you to create cognitive chatbots that you can customise for your business, and deploy them across multiple channels to bring help to your customers where and when they need it.